 First, we search for a single model that best fits the time-averaged spectrum.
-This corresponds to a model with T$_{\text{eff}}=1200$\,K, gravitational acceleration \hbox{g$=100$\,cm s\(^{-2}\)}, f$_{\text{sed}}=3$, and metallicity of 0.5.
+This corresponds to a model with T$_{\text{eff}}=1200$\,K, gravitational acceleration \hbox{g$=100$\,m s\(^{-2}\)}, f$_{\text{sed}}=3$, and metallicity of 0.5.
 To improve the accuracy, we then create finer-grid interpolations around the best model.
-The best interpolated spectrum has the following parameters: T$_{\text{eff}} = 1165$\,K, g$=148$ cm s\(^{-2}\), f$_{\text{sed}}=3.75$, and metallicity of 0.2.
-As seen in Figure~\ref{fig:1model}, the interpolated model poorly fits the region around \hbox{2.0 -- 2.5\,$\mu$m}, the 1.25\,$\mu$m and 1.65\,$\mu$m peak, and 1.4\,$\mu$m water absorption band.
-None of the other single grid models described well the time-average spectrum or spectrum at any timestamp.
+The best interpolated spectrum has the following parameters: T$_{\text{eff}} = 1165$\,K, g$=148$\,m\,s\(^{-2}\), f$_{\text{sed}}=3.75$, and metallicity of 0.2.
+As seen in Figure~\ref{fig:1model}, the interpolated model poorly fits the region around \hbox{2.0--2.5\,$\mu$m}, the 1.25\,$\mu$m and 1.65\,$\mu$m peaks, and the 1.4\,$\mu$m water absorption band.
+None of the other single grid models described well the time-averaged spectrum or spectrum at any time stamp.
 This suggests that the observed spectra are linear combinations of multiple distinct spectra.

-We used the Bayesian Information Criterion (BIC) to analyze how many models are needed to best describe our data without over-fitting.
+We used the Bayesian Information Criterion (BIC) to analyze how many models are needed to best describe our data without overfitting.
 The fitting was performed iteratively: starting with the best-fitting single interpolated model, we added additional models and recalculated weights one at a time to improve the overall fit.
-Our The NIRISS spectrum is incredibly precise, and to adequately apply the BIC, we inflated the uncertainties to match the standard deviation of the spectral variability over time.
+The NIRISS spectrum is incredibly precise, and to adequately apply the BIC, we inflated the uncertainties to match the standard deviation of the spectral variability over time.
 The number of parameters is $N=4 N_{\text{spec}}+(N_{\text{spec}}-1)$, and the BIC is minimized for $N=6$.
-This could mean that the observed time-average spectrum is an admixture of spots that have different temperatures and chemistry.
-An atmosphere explained by 6 spectral models is in agreement with previous PCA results, where majority of the variance is explained by 2 components, and thus there are $\geq3$ spectral regions that change in time.
-Combined PCA and BIC analyses are illustrated in Appendix \ref{sec:pca+bic}.
+This could mean that the observed time-averaged spectrum is an admixture of spots that have different temperatures and chemistry.
+An atmosphere explained by six spectral models is in agreement with previous PCA results, where a majority of the variance is explained by two components, and thus there are $\geq3$ spectral regions that change in time.
+Combined PCA and BIC analyses are illustrated in Appendix~\ref{sec:pca+bic}.
 However, without inflating the observational uncertainties, no linear combination of models provides an acceptable match to the data, suggesting that the current models are missing some physical processes and highlighting the need for further refinement.